eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/MkCS.rst

 🎉 aaand time!
 Whew, a new personal best! 🎉

-And this is how you conquer a complex problem instance like the Max-$\kappa$-Coloring Subgraph using Qrisp and the plethora of useful functionalities and customizabilities it brings.
+One can now benchmark the approach using the :meth:`benchmark <qrisp.qaoa.QAOAProblem.benchmark>` method following the same procedure as :ref:`explained in the previous tutorial <QuantumVariable>`, and conquer a complex problem instance like the Max-$\kappa$-Coloring Subgraph using Qrisp and the plethora of useful functionalities and customizabilities it brings.

 Summary and motivation
 ---------------------